Sneako: Bans and platform changes (2022–2025)

-Later activities (2024–2025)
+Later activities (2024–2026)

-In February 2024, Sneako participated in a sparring session with former UFC Middleweight Champion Sean Strickland at the UFC Performance Institute in Las Vegas.
-The session, which was filmed and widely circulated online, showed Strickland delivering a series of aggressive punches that bloodied Sneako's nose.
-Critics argued that Strickland had gone too hard against a non-professional fighter, and the video prompted debate about the ethics of sparring intensely with beginners.
-Strickland defended the session and complimented Sneako's resilience, stating that he would have stopped had Sneako gone down.

 In late November 2024, Sneako launched a new video series titled Project X (PRJX), which he posted exclusively on X (formerly Twitter).
 Filmed primarily in New York City, the videos featured interviews with strangers and commentary on social issues including pornography, masculinity, and comparisons between online careers and traditional employment.

 In May 2025, Sneako appeared with Kanye West in a virtual interview with Piers Morgan on Piers Morgan Uncensored.
 The discussion, intended to address West's online conduct, escalated after Morgan questioned his social media presence and past statements.
 West abruptly ended the interview mid-conversation, and Sneako exited shortly afterward, criticizing Morgan's approach.
 The walkout received widespread attention and was later uploaded to Morgan's official YouTube channel.
-In June 2025, Sneako appeared outside the Manhattan courthouse during Sean “Diddy” Combs’ ongoing trial, where he confronted a reporter for referring to Kanye West by his former name instead of “Ye.”
+In June 2025, Sneako appeared outside the Manhattan courthouse during Sean "Diddy" Combs' then-ongoing trial, where he confronted a reporter for referring to West by his former name instead of "Ye".
 The interaction was streamed live and shared widely on social media.

 Reinstatement

-In October 2025, Sneako's main YouTube channel secondary channel S were reinstated after nearly three years of suspension.
-He announced the reinstatement on X and later posted a video about his return, saying he intended to focus on “more constructive” content.
-The unbanning followed similar reinstatements of other previously banned creators on the platform.
+In October 2025, Sneako's main YouTube channel and secondary channels were reinstated after nearly three years of suspension.
+He announced the reinstatement on X and later posted a video about his return, stating that he intended to focus on "more constructive" content; the unbanning followed similar reinstatements of other previously banned creators on the platform.

-Political views
+In November 2025, Sneako announced that his YouTube channel had been fully remonetized following its reinstatement.
+In an interview and subsequent posts on X, he said he had regained access to the YouTube Partner Program after a 39-day review period and described the process as stressful but ultimately successful.
+Sneako stated that he planned to approach content creation "more strategically" compared to his pre-ban period and claimed that YouTube had acknowledged errors in its original enforcement actions.
+Coverage of his return described it as widely celebrated among his fanbase.

+Social media content and rhetoric

-Sneako has been widely criticized for making misogynistic and antisemitic statements, including jokes about Adolf Hitler and remarks targeting Jewish people.
-He is associated with online personalities such as Andrew Tate, whom he has credited with improving his life, as well as rapper Kanye West and far-right activist Nick Fuentes.
+According to The Guardian, by 2016, Sneako's content had shifted toward misogyny, praise for Hitler, and antisemitic jokes.
+He was associated with online personalities such as Andrew Tate, whom he has credited with improving his life, and later became associated with rapper Kanye West and far-right activist Nick Fuentes.

+Anti-LGBTQ+

 In 2023, he defended sports fans who were recorded shouting homophobic and transphobic remarks at a game he attended, arguing that "they are children and obviously joking" and blaming pride flags in classrooms.
 He later accused MrBeast of "pushing kids into transgenderism" by supporting Ava Kris Tyson, a trans woman affiliated with the MrBeast channel.
+In July 2023, in a livestream with Nick Fuentes and other right-wing extremists, Sneako disputed Matt Walsh's claim that "transgenderism" was created by the Nazis, instead claiming it was a Jewish invention.